60 people are interested

 Trappers -One Saturday per month, you will travel to outdoor cat colonies, set humane traps with bait, retrieve traps as soon as cats are inside them, and transport them to our holding area in Fort Collins to await surgery the following day.
 Traps are always covered and they are never left unattended.
 Trapping can frequently require evening or after-dark work and is always done in pairs.

-Clinic Cleaners - Volunteers are needed to clean the clinic the day after surgery, one Monday a month.
+Clinic Cleaners - Volunteers are needed to clean the clinic the day after surgery, one Monday morning a month.
 This involves sweeping and mopping floors and taking out trash.
 NCFF provides supplies.
 Time required is 1-2 hours.